kyma-project/kyma/docs/kyma/04-02-local-installation.md

      ```bash
      kyma install --source local
      ```
-     >**NOTE** By default the Kyma sources located in your [GOPATH](https://github.com/golang/go/wiki/GOPATH) will be used.
-If you want to use a specific source folder use the folder as a parameter when calling `kyma install --source local --src-path {YOUR_KYMA_SOURCE_PATH}`.
+     >**NOTE:** By default, the installation uses sources located under your [GOPATH](https://github.com/golang/go/wiki/GOPATH).
+If you want to use a specific source folder, use it as a parameter when calling `kyma install --source local --src-path {YOUR_KYMA_SOURCE_PATH}`.

    </details>
 </div>